Polyvios Christoforos

 Polyvios' Artists Statement

-My artistic journey began with the whimsical worlds of children's books, like Dr. Seuss, and the flickering frames of VHS animations.
-These early influences sparked my imagination and laid the foundation for my creative pursuits.
+My artistic journey began with the whimsical worlds of children’s books like Dr. Seuss and the flickering frames of VHS cartoons.
+Those early stories and animations sparked my imagination and laid the foundation for everything I create today.

-A pivotal moment came during an art project at the North Shore Education Consortium.
-Painting a spring scene with trees awakened my passion for creating beautiful works—a piece that still hangs in my home as a reminder of where it all began.
+A pivotal moment came during an art project at the North Shore Education Consortium, when I painted a spring scene with trees.
+That painting—still hanging in my home—awakened my passion for making beautiful images and reminds me where it all began.

-Inspired by classic animation and real-world scenes, my art bridges playful imagination and tangible observation.
-Over time, I honed my skills through classes that taught foundational techniques like line, shape, and texture, transforming me into a disciplined and exploratory artist.
+Inspired by classic animation and real-life scenes, my painting artwork bridges playful imagination and tangible observation.
+Over time, classes in line, shape, and texture helped me build strong foundations and transform into a disciplined, exploratory artist.

-Animation has always been my greatest passion.
-Influences like Ren & Stimpy, John K., Spumco, Disney classics, and the timeless teachings of Preston Blair and Walter Foster continue to shape my work.
-Teaching myself animation, I started with flipbooks and now use digital tools like Flash MX to bring my ideas to life.
+Animation has always been my greatest love.
+Influences such as Ren & Stimpy, John K., Spümcø, Modern and Classic Disney classics, and the timeless teachings of Preston Blair and Walter Foster continue to shape my style.
+I taught myself animation starting with simple flipbooks and now bring my ideas to life with digital tools like Flash MX/ Adobe Animate.

-Rooted in storytelling and a fascination with life’s whimsical and authentic moments, my work reflects a balance of imagination and observation.
-Through my art, I strive to merge the joy of animation with the beauty of traditional techniques, creating works that inspire and captivate—just as my early influences did for me.
+Rooted in storytelling and a fascination with life’s whimsical but honest moments, my work balances imagination and observation.
+Through my art, I hope to merge the joy of animation with the beauty of traditional techniques—creating images that inspire and captivate, just as my early influences did for me.

 Exhibitions / where to see my work: Current and Past